 Maybe this list seems odd to you.
 Maybe you had a dad who was somewhat or very involved in your life.
 Maybe your family is close-knit, and you can’t imagine just not seeing each other.
 Or maybe this is exactly what your family is like.
 Maybe you can relate all the way.

-Either way, I want you to consider making your own list.
+However it sits, I want you to consider making your own list.
 It can be serious or it can be silly.
 Whichever way it goes, I bet you’ll be surprised by a memory — big or small — that’s been silently waiting for you to notice it.

 Do you have a non-traditional family experience?
 How do you feel about that?